clintonboys/clintonboys.github.io/_posts/2015-01-12-google-trends-scraper.md

         webbrowser.open(URL)

-Now we define a function that gets all two-month data for a particular timespan, together with the weekly data over the whole timespan, and stores all the results files in a single folder (we sleep for a few seconds seconds in between each call to ScrapeQuarter or the browser gets very confused).
+Now we define a function that gets all two-month data for a particular timespan, together with the weekly data over the whole timespan, and stores all the results files in a single folder (we sleep for a few seconds in between each call to ScrapeQuarter or the browser gets very confused).

     def ScrapeRange(keyword, startmonth, startyear, endmonth, endyear):